PhD Insights: Exploring post-earthquake debris flows in China

 Earthquakes can mobilise large volumes (approximately 3 km3) of sediment within minutes, however much of this sediment remains on hillslopes in the years following an earthquake.
 Post-earthquake debris flows, which are defined as flowing masses of water and coarse and fine grained sediment, are the main process mobilising this loose hillslope debris to fluvial networks.
 Yet, the mechanisms that govern the triggering and run-out of these flows are poorly understood.

-Erin is a PhD student in the School of Earth and Ocean Sciences.
+Erin is a PhD student in the School of Earth and Environmental Sciences.
 Her research explores the role of material grain size in controlling the genesis and evolution of post-earthquake debris flows.

 In October 2019, Erin spent eight weeks based at the Chengdu University of Technology in Sichuan Province, China.
 Four of these eight weeks were spent in Wenchuan, China, measuring the grain size distribution of two post-earthquake debris flows.
 She was helped by local guides to navigate the mountainous terrain.